Disclaimer: I don't own The Latest Buzz or any of the characters in this story except Gabrielle.

 "Well," Michael said awkwardly under the collective stares of Noah, Wilder, and Rebecca.
 "I'll just be going then."

 Michael circled around the table and started to walk off.
-Rebecca was just about to send him off, when good old Noah stuck his foot in Michael's way, and sent him crashing to the floor.
+Rebecca was just about to head him off, when good old Noah stuck his foot in Michael's way, and sent him crashing to the floor.
 In a desperate attempt to stop himself from landing flat on his face, he flung his arms around wildly to grab something to hold him up.
 All this resulted in were napkins and food being knocked over, capturing the attention of everyone in The Blurb.
 The entire restaurant burst into laughter, all except for Michael and Rebecca of course.

 "What's that?"
 Rebecca asked, once the laughter had died down.

 Everyone at the table followed Rebecca's gaze to some multi-colored papers protruding from Michael's pocket.
-Michael's eyes widened when he realized the papers were visible, and immediately scrambled off of the floor, trying to stuff them back into his pocket at the same time.
-Rebecca tackled him to the ground in an effort to wrestle the papers away from his grasp.
+Michael's eyes widened when he realized the papers were visible, and immediately scrambled off of the floor, trying to stuff the papers back into his pocket at the same time.
+Rebecca tackled him to the ground in an effort to wrestle them away from his grasp.
 Noah slouched down as low as he possibly could in his seat, for fear that if he tried to leave now, Rebecca would try to jump him next.

 "This is why I don't go places with you guys," he groaned.